Itachi4042/AI-TRADING-BOTS/README.md

 Finally, the results were visualized using Seaborn/Matplotlib, including heatmaps of winrate by hyperparameter, and clean line plots showing winrate vs trade frequency for each RR ratio.

+The second bot is a fully automated trading bot (Expert Advisor) for MetaTrader 5 that implements a Liquidity Sweep + Confirmed Shift in Direction (CSD) strategy.
+It identifies stop hunts beyond session highs/lows and enters trades after detecting a reversal confirmation candle — making it suitable for forex, commodities, and crypto pairs.